 - A completed, TYPED General Information for Authorization form, HCA 13-835.
-This request form MUST be the initial page when you submit your request. - A completed Hearing Aid Authorization Request form, 13-772, and all the documentation listed on this form and any other medical justification.
+This request form MUST be the initial page when you submit your request.
+See Where can I download agency forms? - A completed Hearing Aid Authorization Request form, HCA 13-772, and all the documentation listed on this form and any other medical justification.